fbpx

 Expectant Parents: Preparing Together for the Journey of Parenthood

-If you really want to surprise your wife, try purchasing a pregnancy journal like this one and fill it out together!
+If you want to surprise your wife, try purchasing a pregnancy journal like this one and fill it out together!

 Show a little romance.